 The USFWS NWI and the USGS National Hydrography Dataset were reviewed to determine if any blueline streams or riverine resources have been documented within or immediate surrounding the project site.
-Based on this review, one riverine resource was identified immediately west of the project site, outside of the proposed project boundary.
-However, based on the results of the Delineation of State and Federal Jurisdictional Waters Report, prepared under separate cover (ELMT Consulting 2021) several ephemeral jurisdictional drainage features were observed generally extending south to north across the project site.
-These features are ephemeral and follows onsite topography.
-Surface flows within with these features are only provided by direct precipitation from storm events.
+Based on this review, several riverine resources were identified within and immediately adjacent to the survey area.
+These features are ephemeral features that follows on-site topography.
+Surface flows within these features are only provided by direct precipitation during storm events.
 No surface water was observed during the field investigation.

-The onsite drainage features do not have a surface hydrologic connection to downstream waters of the United States and would not be considered jurisdictional by the Corps.
-However, the onsite drainage features will fall under the regulatory authority of the Regional Board as waters of the State, and CDFW as jurisdictional streambed.
-Any impacts to onsite jurisdictional areas will require a Regional Board Report of Waste Discharge permit, and a CDFW Section 1602 Lake or Streambed Alteration Agreement prior to project implementation
+Several unnamed ephemeral drainage features were observed within the boundaries of the project site during the field delineation.
+All of the onsite drainage features generally flow in a west to east direction across the project site.
+These features only convey surface flow in direct response to precipitation, and do not support riparian vegetation.
+All of the onsite drainage features, after flowing offsite, eventually infiltrate into dry lakebeds.
+As a result, the onsite drainage features do not have a surface hydrologic connection to downstream waters of the United States and will not be considered jurisdictional by the Corps.
+However, the onsite drainage will fall under the regulatory authority of the Regional Board as waters of the State, and CDFW as jurisdictional streambed.

+Any impacts to on-site jurisdictional areas will likely require a Regional Board Report of Waste Discharge permit and CDFW Section 1602 Lake or Streambed Alteration Agreement prior to project implementation.